Budapest holiday – find cheap flights and city break offers from Ireland at Holidayguru.ie!

 Sights on the west side in Buda

 The Buda side offers a lot of attractions for tourists from all over the world.
 This side of the Danube is generally more hilly than the east side.
 The reason for this is Gellért Hill, which is an important sight in Buda.
 This is where the Statue of Liberty and the Citadel are located.
 From the top, you get a wonderful view of the city.
 It makes for a wonderful panorama.
 We continue on to a fascinating UNESCO world heritage site: Castle Hill.
 At the top of the 180-metre-high hill, stands the former royal castle.
 Today, it is home to the National Library, the National Gallery, as well as a museum.
-There is to see a lot, so you should allow plenty of time.
+There is a lot to see, so you should allow plenty of time.

 A long walk through the Castle District is a must here.
 It stretches over a length of 1.5 kilometres and is about 500 meters wide.
 It is best to start the tour through the Castle District, from Vienna Gate.
 From here you can reach the oldest street in the district, Andrew-Hess Square, and also Trinity Square.
 It continues on to Matthias Church.
 This is the most famous church in the whole city and definitely worth a visit, as well as a few photos.
 Directly beside the church is the next attraction in Buda: the Fisherman’s Bastion.
 The sight of this immediately sends you back to the Middle Ages.
 Sandór Palace is also located in the impressive Castle District.
 The classical palace is the official residence of the President of Hungary.
 The buildings, squares and narrow streets of the Castle District make it a unique highlight of your holiday in Budapest.